 In 1994, following careful review by the Divinity College and University Senates, a second Nigerian College was affiliated with Acadia.
 UNIDICO is strongly supported by members of the Department of Religious Studies in neighbouring universities.
 It was founded by the first Provost of CINDICO, Dr. Michael Odelami, himself a graduate of Acadia University, and graduated its first class of Bachelor of Theology (BTh) and Bachelor of Religious Education (BRE) students in 1994.

 Bethel Bible Seminary

-This seminary, begun in Beijing, and for many years located in Hong Kong, has a strong reputation for its bachelor’s degrees in Theology and its program of Clinical Pastoral Education, with Dr. Fai Luk as its President.
+This seminary, begun in Shanghai, and for many years located in Hong Kong, has a strong reputation for its bachelor’s degrees in Theology and its program of Clinical Pastoral Education, with Dr. Fai Luk as its President.
 After careful review, the Seminary was affiliated in 1997, through Acadia Divinity College, to Acadia University for the award of Master of Divinity, Master of Arts (Theology), and Master of Theological Studies degrees.